pocketgems/dynamodb/docs/dynamodb.md

 The samples in this readme can be found in the APIs defined for unit testing this library in `services/sharedlib/test/dynamodb/unit-test-dynamodb.js` in the `DBReadmeTest` class.

+## Unsupported DynamoDB Features
+This library does not yet support:
+   - Indexing